 You can tell by the scowl on her face that her family is on her LAST DAMN NERVE.
-There’s a decent chance she’s on her period too.
+There’s a strong chance she’s PMSing too.

-She’d much rather be at her Quilting or Gardening Club (aka drinking mimosas at Mrs. Panda’s house) than sneaking pureed cauliflower into homemade chocolate chip cookies and pitting up in her mu-mu in this hot damn kitchen.
+She’d much rather be at her Quilting or Gardening Club (aka drinking mimosas at Mrs. Panda’s house) than sneaking pureed cauliflower into homemade chocolate chip cookies and pitting up in her peter pan-colored tent-dress than in this hot damn kitchen.